LibreTexts/jupyterhub-deploy-teaching/README.rst

 After cloning the repository, you may run `bash setup.sh` to configure and deploy Jupyterhub.
 The script achieves all of the steps outlined in **Manual configuration and deployment**.

-While running, the script will ask you to enter your password twice.
+While running, the script will ask you to enter your password twice for sudo rights.

 After the script finishes executing, run ``jupyterhub`` to start the JupyterHub process.